-So if you know how to use Lightroom properly and you just need the setting if you scan the images they will all be there, if not follow along.
+So, if you know how to use Lightroom Presets properly, all you need to do is go to settings, scan the images and they will all be there.

-And I want to begin by saying….woohoo! so I’m starting this Lightroom Tutorial all excited, number one because I love this type of editing and the work of Brandon Woelfel if you don’t know who he is then checking out his website for some pretty cool images.
+I want to begin by saying….woohoo!
+I’m starting this Lightroom Tutorial all excited, number one is because I love this type of editing with the use of presets as well as the work of Brandon Woelfel.
+If you don’t know who he is, then check out his website for some pretty cool images.

-And number because I have finally upgraded my Lightroom from 4 to 6 thanks to a friend giving me an old copy, I don’t think I’m ready to move on to the subscription services quite just yet, I like to have my own copy, but who knows, we’ll see in the future what happens.
+Number 2, is because I have finally upgraded my Lightroom from 4 to 6.
+Thanks to a friend for giving me an old copy, I don’t think I’m ready to move on to the subscription services quite just yet, I like to have my own copy, but who knows, we’ll see in the future what happens.